camarman/GTRPy/README.md

 chris_symbol
 ```

-In order to access the type of the `chris_symbol,` one can write,
+2. In order to access the type of the `chris_symbol,` one can write,

 `cs.get_type()`

-The (1,0) - Contravariant type tensor will be denoted by a string `"u"` and (0,1) covariant type tensor will be denoted by `"d"`
+3. (1,0) (Contravariant) type tensor will be denoted by a string `"u"` and (0,1) covariant type tensor will be denoted by `"d"`.
 In order to change the type of the Christoffel Symbol from (1,2) - `"udd"` to (0,3) - `"ddd"`, type

 `cs.vary_type(chris_symbol, 'ddd')`

-For the non-zero components of the Christoffel Symbols, one can write.
+4. In order to obtain the non-zero components of the Christoffel Symbols, one can write.

 `cs.nonzero_christoffelsymbol(chris_symbol)`

-These examples and output can be further studied on `example1.ipynb` and `example2.ipynb`.
+These examples can be further studied on `example1.ipynb` and `example2.ipynb` files.

-Note: It is recommended to use Jupyter Notebook to see a better output
+Note: It is recommended to use Jupyter Notebook to see a better output.